Learning to Listen -

 And what happens if we focus on the process of encounter and communication itself and leave the concept of ‘human’ and ‘other than human’ behind?

-In the same way as amongst each other, horses constantly communicate with the person approaching, to position themselves and to find out whether they could accept their counterpart as "herd leader" and thus trust him.
+In the same way as among each other, horses constantly communicate with the person approaching, to position themselves and to find out whether they could accept their counterpart as "herd leader" and thus trust him.

 In this workshop we will learn the basics of this body language.